apache/ignite/modules/mesos/README.txt

-Apache Ignite Mesos Module
+GridGain Mesos Module
 ------------------------

-Apache Ignite Mesos module provides integration Apache Ignite with Apache Mesos.
+GridGain Mesos module provides integration GridGain with Apache Mesos.

-Importing Apache Ignite Mesos Module In Maven Project
+Importing GridGain Mesos Module In Maven Project
 -------------------------------------

-If you are using Maven to manage dependencies of your project, you can add Mesos module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add Mesos module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"